Open class dates available VIEW SCHEDULE

 Wayne joined Canada Training Group with over 40 years of knowledge and experience in the Electrical and Instrumentation industry.
 As a Master Electrician and Journeyman Instrument Mechanic, Wayne offers a unique perspective to training that provides solid theory with practical applications gained through years of work in the industry.
 Wayne’s oilfield and agriculture experience encompasses maintenance...

-Wayne is very knowledgeable and provides a good learning environment.
+Wayne is very knowledgeable and presents in a very good manner.

 See Wayne Jeffrey CV